ui5-community/babel-plugin-transform-modules-ui5/README.md

 Alternatively, you can use decorators to override the namespace or name used.
 The same properties as JSDoc will work, but instead of a space, pass the string literal to the decorator function.

-NOTE that using a variable is currently not supported, but will be.
+NOTE that using a variable is currently not supported.

 ```js
 @alias('my.app.AController')